petek222/trimap_config_loader/README.md

 Each of the fields may be multiple keys/values in the map structure.
 Note that config_type and config_group need not exist in the database, but config_item_name and config_item_value are necessary fields for the module to function correctly.

 # Build and Test
-TODO: Mocha/Chai testing frameworks deployed backend, tests housed in config-loader-test.js and config-helper-test.js within order-service-client repo.
+TODO: Mocha/Chai testing frameworks deployed backend, tests housed within seperate order-service-client repo.

-Module mm-common-config is currently Mocha - Chai compatible
+Module trimap-config-loader is currently Mocha - Chai compatible

 # Contribute
-TODO: Increase readability : Increase flexibility in terms of service names/columns, and ensure that the module is mySQL compatible
+TODO: Increase readability : Increase flexibility in terms of service names/columns, and ensure that the module is MySQL compatible